tstilwel/hpc-shell/_episodes/01-connecting.md

 ---
-title: "Connecting to the remote HPC system"
+title: "Connecting to Turing"
-teaching: 20
+teaching: 15
 exercises: 10
 questions:
 - "How do I open a terminal?"
-- "How do I connect to a remote computer?"
+- "How do I connect to Turing?"
 objectives:
 - "Connect to a remote HPC system."
 keypoints:
 - "To connect to a remote HPC system using SSH: `ssh yourUsername@remote.computer.address`"
+- "To connect to Turing using SSH: `ssh yourUsername@turing.hpc.odu.edu`"
 ---

 ## Opening a Terminal